navidrezadoost/smilodon/docs/MIGRATION.md

 # Migration Guides

-Migrate from popular select libraries to `@native-select`.
+Migrate from popular select libraries to `@smilodon`.

 ---